sdetmharinavi/hnvtx/scripts/output.md

           'Navigate to `/dashboard/diagrams`.',
-          "Click 'Show Upload' to reveal the control panel.", "**Create:** Enter a new folder name and click 'Create'.", "**Delete:** Select a folder and click the trash icon (Admin only).", ],
+          "Click 'Show Upload' to reveal the control panel.", "**Create:** Enter a new folder name and click 'Create'.", '**Delete:** Select a folder and click the trash icon (Admin only).', ],
-        uiSteps: [
-          'The file list filters automatically when a folder is selected.', ],
+        uiSteps: ['The file list filters automatically when a folder is selected.'],
         techSteps: [
           '**Hook:** `useFolders` manages folder state via React Query.', '**Validation:** Prevents deleting non-empty folders (handled by DB constraint/UI check).',